What is Hair Tourniquet Syndrome?

-As a new parent, like all new parents, I find myself continually rifling through a repetitive mental checklist every time I hear the new addition to the family start to cry.
+Like all new parents, I find myself continually rifling through a repetitive mental checklist every time I hear the new addition to the family start to cry.
 Is she too hot?
 Is she too cold?
-When did she last eat?
-(She can’t possibly be hungry already).
+When did she last eat (she can’t possibly be hungry already!)?
 Does she need to be changed?
 Does her head feel warm?
 (Here honey, feel her forehead…now feel my head…now feel yours…do they feel the same?)
 This scenario seems to play out 20 times a day in newborn baby households around the world.
 Could it be hair tourniquet syndrome?

 Initial treatment includes unwinding hair under magnification with fine surgical instruments.
 If laceration of soft tissue has already occurred, or should hair not become untwined, then surgical removal may be necessary.
 Surgery includes making a small incision through hair and baby’s toe to release foreign material.
 Surgery is done under anesthesia in the operating room and while the incision causes injury to the baby, it usually prevents loss of the toe.
 Regardless of the effective treatment method, this condition is an emergent situation and early action is imperative to prevent tissue death.

 Hair tourniquet syndrome is, fortunately, a rare phenomenon but should be added to every parent’s “crying baby” checklist.
 The good news is, while a very distressing situation to endure as a parent, outcomes remain consistently excellent.